salvillalon45/your-story/README.md

 -   In this project I challenged myself to not use SASS.
 Instead, I practice using css-in-js and Styled Components
 -   I also tried to deploy my app to Netlify but I learned that it only works for static websites
+-   I challenged myself to think of a way to share their created timeline.
+I thought of many different ways such as:
+	-   Share similar to how you share a tweet, but I was not able to figure it out
+	-   Share a url to this rendered component
+	-   Export to HTML
+	-   Print the rendered component as a PDF
+	- I went with printing it using the package react-to-print!

 ## Design

--   Design Inspiration Came From [Amie Chen](<[https://dribbble.com/shots/4265881-Dropcast-HTML-Template-for-Podcasts-Audio-Blogs](https://dribbble.com/shots/4265881-Dropcast-HTML-Template-for-Podcasts-Audio-Blogs)>).
+-   Design Inspiration Came From [Amie Chen](https://dribbble.com/shots/4265881-Dropcast-HTML-Template-for-Podcasts-Audio-Blogs](https://dribbble.com/shots/4265881-Dropcast-HTML-Template-for-Podcasts-Audio-Blogs).
 From this design I got the colors.
 I really like the style choice Amie picked
--   Design Inspiration Came From [Rron Berisha](<[https://dribbble.com/shots/4425712-REFLECTION/attachments/4425712-REFLECTION?mode=media](https://dribbble.com/shots/4425712-REFLECTION/attachments/4425712-REFLECTION?mode=media)>).
+-   Design Inspiration Came From [Rron Berisha](https://dribbble.com/shots/4425712-REFLECTION/attachments/4425712-REFLECTION?mode=media](https://dribbble.com/shots/4425712-REFLECTION/attachments/4425712-REFLECTION?mode=media).
 From this design I got the idea for the landing page

 ## Styling